thisrohangupta/harness/README.md

               EOT
 }
 ```

-When you define your Service via Terraform, it's a one way sync.
-You are defining the Service in Git via Terraform, and on a commit of a change we will trigger a Harness Pipeline to provision the changes for your account.
-The pipeline will end up creating a service for you.
-Any changes you do via Git will propagate to the UI via this Pipeline which will fetch the service Terraform file definition.

-Any changes done in the UI will need to be reconciled and updated in the YAML in order to protect against configuration mismatch.
-We recommend when using the terraform provider to manage services, you should use Git only to make your changes.
-We can have [RBAC](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/) in place to prevent the editting and creation of services in the Harness UI.

 When you run an automation pipeline to create service, you will see the service created in the UI like so: